 In more recent years, I have taken up playing blues piano.

-My wife Naomi is a social worker, currently working as a consultant in Berkeley.
+My wife Naomi is a retired social worker.
 She is the (usually) happy owner of an iMac, iPhone, and iPod.

 My son Brian is currently living in Longmont, CO (near Boulder) and working at Viget as a web developer.
 He received his BA from Oberlin College and a Masters in Information Science from the University of North Carolina at Chapel Hill.
 I must have done something right when I raised him -- he is a more true-blue Apple fanatic than I am.
 And he knows much more about web design and multimedia software than I ever will.
 In December 2007, his wife Stevi gave birth to Lillia.
 So Naomi and I are now grandparents.